Heater and Coolers in Ventilation Systems

 qv = volume flow air (m3/s)

-to = temperature out of the heater (oC)
+to = temperature out of heater (oC)

 Heat Transfer through Exchanger Surface

-The heat transfer through a heat exchanger surface can be expressed as:
+The heat transfer through a heat exchanger surface can be expressed as

 H = A dtm U (2)